Nithish-1804/Data-Types-and-Variables/README.md

 1. **Boolean (bool)**: Used for storing true or false values, helpful for decision-making and conditional statements.

 ## Uses of Datatypes and Variables
+1. **Memory Allocation**: Datatypes determine the amount of memory allocated for a variable.
+Using appropriate datatypes ensures efficient memory usage.
+1. **Arithmetic Operations**: Different datatypes support various arithmetic operations.
+For example, you can perform addition, subtraction, multiplication, and division on numeric datatypes.
+1. **Data Manipulation**: Variables hold data that can be modified and processed as needed.
+This is essential for performing calculations and transformations on data.
+1. **User Input and Output**: Variables are often used to store user inputs and provide meaningful output, making programs interactive and user-friendly.
+1. **Decision-Making**: Boolean variables are crucial for implementing decision-making logic using conditional statements like if, else, and switch.
+1. **Looping**: Variables are frequently used as loop counters to control the number of iterations in loops like for and while.
+1. **Data Storage**: Variables store data temporarily during the execution of a program.
+This data can be used to perform various tasks and calculations.